How Does 5G Indoor Positioning Work?

 The term 5G refers to the fifth generation of mobile networks.
 As 5G devices continue to roll out there has been a lot of talk about their capabilities and potential.
-Advertised as far superior to 4G, the 5G network operates with Multiple Input, Multiple Output (MIMO) antennas.
-These antennas provide a precise orientation of the signal in one specific direction instead of a multidirectional broadcast.
+It’s apparently far superior to 4G, the 5G network operates with Multiple Input, Multiple Output (MIMO) antennas.
+Meanwhile, these antennas provide a precise orientation of the signal in one specific direction instead of a multidirectional broadcast.
 Currently, 5G can support more users than 4G, but some roadblocks prevent 5G from being standard across the world.
 Wireless companies must upgrade their antennas, and phone makers must upgrade the chips in every mobile device.

 - Response time.
 5G dramatically reduces the time for network devices to respond to commands and reduces latency to less than five milliseconds.